Tolleson, DL. “The Power of the States—Part II.”

 For example: When the Supreme Court ruled that the dirt under the feet of a baby born in America made that baby an American citizen, that was in violation of the Constitution indicating that citizens were people, “subject to the jurisdiction of the United States.”
 In other words, a baby born to an illegal alien is no more subject to the jurisdiction of the United States for purposes of citizenship than is a baby born to a couple vacationing here from Mexico, Europe, Russia, Australia or any country.
 Or at least that was the way citizenship was intended to be.

 Likewise, when Justice Black used the words of Thomas Jefferson to the Danbury Baptists that there must be a wall separating the church and state, Black knowingly misapplied the meaning.
 In Jefferson’s letter he clearly explained that ANY law for or against the free expression of religion in the public, private or government sectors, would violate the Constitutional protection for freedom of (rather than from) religion.
 The Constitution does not bar the mention, discourse or appearance of religion and God in government.
 Rather, it is worded to prevent the government from mandating, as well as excluding, discourse about religion and the presence of God in government.
 That was the wall to which Jefferson referred.
-There is no Constitutional language that establishes a separation of church and state; but there is langue that prevents the passage of laws prohibited the free exercise of religion.
+There is no Constitutional language that establishes a separation of church and state; but there is language that prevents the passage of laws prohibiting the free exercise of religion.

 The Constitution is likewise silent about abortion.
 I suppose that if anything a Constitutional argument could be made to bar abortion based on the preservation of life.
 But beyond this the Constitution does not speak to abortion per se.
 We are supposed to live under federalism: A federal government with specific enumerated powers and every other power not enumerated for the federal government, reserved to the States and their citizens.
 Abortion is not an enumerated power and if the argument isn’t being made to protect life under the Constitution, then the argument defaults to the matter belonging in the purview of each state.